VinceVanna/ERISA-Recovery-Dev-Challenge-2025/README.md

   # If Editing CSS
   1. Open a new PowerShell
   2. cd '/frontend/
-  * Command starts tailwindcss and watches for any CSS changes and applies them to the HTML
+  * Executing this command will watch for any CSS changes within the HTML
   * -> ```npx tailwindcss -i .\css\tailwind.css -o .\static\css\output.css --watch --verbose```

   ## Using Base Command